EU blames Iceland for collapse of "mackerel war" talks

-Officials have so far held five rounds of talks to try to end the ongoing "mackerel war," which began in 2010 when Iceland increased its annual catch quota for the fish from around 2,000 tons to 130,000 tons.
+Officials have so far held five rounds of talks to try to end the ongoing "mackerel war", which began in 2010 when Iceland increased its annual catch quota for the fish from around 2,000 tonnes to 130,000 tonnes.

-Faroese mackerel catches have increased six-fold in the last two years to reach 150,000 tons in 2011.
+Faroese mackerel catches have increased six-fold in the last two years to reach 150,000 tonnes in 2011.

-The massive increase in quotas has brought both countries into conflict with fishermen from Scotland, Ireland and Norway, and threaten to derail Iceland's bid to join the 27-nation EU.
+The massive increase in quotas has brought both countries into conflict with fishermen from Scotland, Ireland and Norway, and threaten to derail Iceland's bid to joint the 27-nation EU.

 Last month, Iceland's economics minister said the dispute over fishing rights would probably be the biggest hurdle in the country's EU membership bid, which is losing support among Icelanders.